fbpx

 clipboard surrounded by highlighters, glue, tape, and pencils

-How to Batch Plan
+How to Batch Plan as an Elementary Teacher

 Put a Date on the Calendar for Batch Planning